Recognizing the Symptoms of Bacterial Vaginosis

 Clinical Examination

 During a clinical examination, your healthcare provider will examine the external genitalia as well as the internal structures of your vagina.
-They may look for signs such as redness, swelling, or abnormal discharge, which can help in diagnosing bacterial vaginosis.
+They may look for signs such as redness, swelling, or abnormal discharge, which can help diagnose bacterial vaginosis.

 Microscopic Examination